A UTR (Unique Taxpayer Reference) is a 10 digit number unique to a Company, Individual or Legal Entity. It is made up of 3 parts;

 If you have a letter from HMRC in relation to your Tax return, is will almost certainly have

-the UTR printed on it - normally the number has a space to make it more readable.
+the UTR number printed on it - normally the number has a space to make it more readable.
 It may be described

 as "Tax Reference", UTR or Unique Tax Reference.